We may earn commissions on purchases. (Info)

 Speed is one of your top priorities if you are considering a VPN for gaming purposes.
 If your VPN has long response times, there is bound to be lag, which is frustrating while gaming.
 Consequently, you want a VPN with lower ping times.

 So, I tested CyberGhost to see how well it handles gaming.
-My primary aim was to check if the VPN service would maintain its high speed while playing League of Legends, a resource-heavy MMO game.
-I also wanted to check if the bandwidth was high enough and the latency low enough.
+My primary aim was to check if the VPN service could maintain its high speed while playing League of Legends, a resource-heavy MMO game.
+I also wanted to verify that the bandwidth was high enough and the latency low enough.

 Instead of using a smart location on CyberGhost, I connected to a long-distance server to see how much of an impact it would have on the game speed.

 The outcome?
 I could enjoy seamless gameplay even when connected to a CyberGhost server far away.
-Though I was expecting a little lag, the CyberGhost connection gave me complete control over the fast-paced action throughout the gaming session.
+Although I was expecting some lag, the CyberGhost connection provided me with complete control over the fast-paced action throughout the gaming session.
 It didn’t even seem like I was using a VPN.
 Therefore, I am willing to recommend CyberGhost for Gaming.

-Of course, when you game while on a VPN, you’ll want to choose a server close to you.
-Go for the Best Location feature on CyberGhost so that a server will be chosen automatically based on performance.
+Of course, when you game while using a VPN, you’ll want to choose a server located near you.
+Opt for the Best Location feature on CyberGhost, which automatically selects a server based on its performance.

 Privacy and Security with CyberGhost